probinso/color-pollution/presentations/pdxcodeguild/pres.md

 - C&W Energy USA

 # Problem Statement
 Current measures for 'lighting needs' disregard metrics like 'blue light content'.
-Since 'blue light content' critically impacts many industries and habitats we hope to motivate a change in industry measurement standards.
+Since 'blue light content' critically impacts many industries and habitats we hope to motivate a change in industry measurement standards with low cost tech.

 From nighttime photographs of lit street lamps, can we classify the type of bulb by approximating spectral profile?

 # Usecase story